Sarasadeghii/Sharif-Wav2vec2/README.md

 5. client
 ## Fine-tuned Model
 ***
-- :hugs: You can find finetuned models at these addresses:
+- :hugs: You can find fine-tuned models at these addresses:

 - https://huggingface.co/SaraSadeghi/Sharif-Wav2vec2
 - https://huggingface.co/SLPL/Sharif-wav2vec2

 ## Comparison
 ***
-Several models were finetuned in this process, so this is the reason for the discrepancy between the code results.
+Several models were fine-tuned in this process, so this is the reason for the discrepancy between the code results.
 You insert your own route model.
 In order to make a fair comparison between the existing wav2vec2 models, we prepared a standard test set including various and appropriate data, which will soon be included with our paper.
 |Model|WER|Dataset|LM|
 |-----|--|------|------|